scikit-learn-inria-fondation/FujitsuSprintMay2021/dev-setup/contributing.md

     links when possible.

-11. The user guide should also include expected time and space complexity of the algorithm and scalability, e.g. \"this algorithm can scale to a large number of samples \> 100000, but does not scale in dimensionality: n_features is expected to be lower than 100\".
+11. The user guide should also include expected time and space complexity of the algorithm and scalability, e.g. `this algorithm can scale to a large number of samples > 100000, but does not scale in dimensionality: n_features is expected to be lower than 100`.

 You can also check our [Code Review Guidelines](https://scikit-learn.org/stable/developers/contributing.html#code-review) to get an idea of what reviewers will expect.